j1sk1ss/CordellCompiler/docs/README.md

 }
 ```

-Note: It will cause memmory corruption error instead SegFault due stack allocation method in CPL.
+Note: It will cause memmory corruption error instead `SF` due stack allocation method in CPL.

 ## Visibility rules
 Outer variables can be seen by current and nested scopes.